andreshyer/OfflinePaperWallet/README.md

 ## Private key to public address

-This section will attempt to very briefly explain the idea of how the public addresses are generated, in this script.
+This section will attempt to briefly explain the idea of how the public addresses are generated, in this script.
 Bitcoin (BTC) and Litecoin (LTC) follow extremely, similar protocols to generate public addresses.
 This is because LTC is a hard fork from BTC.
 BTC and LTC addresses are formed in the major steps: